-The “cube” shaped room design and surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
-This plus the unique idea of naming each of the characters after real life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson and Leavenworth) was considered noteworthy at the time.
+The “cube” shaped room design and the surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
+This plus the unique idea of naming each of the characters after real-life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson, and Leavenworth) was considered noteworthy at the time.

 It’s worth noting, this film predates a lot of the films we see today with similar “escape” motif’s and it’s uniqueness at the time makes it a fun film to watch, in spite of production issues and static acting.

-Another one from director/writer Vincenzo Natali is his 2003 effort titled, Nothing, which is about two best friends and housemates who have each experienced the worst days of their lives only to find out that the outside world has been mysteriously converted into a featureless and empty white void.
+Another one from director/writer Vincenzo Natali is his 2003 effort titled, Nothing, which is about two best friends and housemates who have each experienced the worst days of their lives only to find out that the outside world has been mysteriously converted into an empty white void.

 I won’t spoil too much because it’s better left to be discovered, but the film is essentially about friendship and being able to let go of materialistic endeavors in pursuit of the true meaning of relationships and interaction.

 Much like the blank surroundings the two friends encounter, the film is wildly open to interpretation and the viewers imagination.
 In fact, once you get towards the end of the film and things start to make sense, you are once again driven back to expounding you’re own conclusions about the lessons being taught.

 In this respect, the film stays with you for some time making it an interesting style of interpretive art when the canvas is blank, and the viewer left to paint the picture.
 This film skews the line between silliness and existential in a way few movies do these days, and that makes it a worthy endeavor.

-Dealing with subjects like Parthenogenesis and Eugenics, audiences were split at the time of its release but subsequent years have been kind to this film.
+The Brood toils in complicated subjects like Parthenogenesis and Eugenics which led to audiences being split at the time.
+Although over the years people have come around and it’s gained a cult following.
 Originally, the ending was cut from the theatrical release due to concerns that the lead character played by Edgar, was eating her “brood” offspring.
 This was not the case and subsequently, the ending has been added on thanks to digital releases.
 Something worth noting, this would be Howard Shore’s first film score and first of many collaborations with David Cronenberg throughout their careers.

 The movie is overwrought at times and daring at others but an interesting premise for sure.
 Also, quite a debut for young Cronenberg but one would suspect daddy wasn’t too far behind.
 And why not really, if you had access to one of the great horror/sci-fi minds, you’d access it.

-Interestingly enough, most of the film was shot pre-prod with a lot of the close ups of blood drawn scenes being real.
-While some folks were turned off by the gore, it would go on to win Best Canadian First Feature Award at TIFF and show at Cannes Festival as well.
+Interestingly enough, most of the film was shot pre-prod with a lot of the close-ups of blood drawn scenes being real.
+While some folks were turned off by the gore, it would go on to win Best Canadian First Feature Award at TIFF and show at the Cannes Festival as well.